trueos/trueos-docs/trueos-handbook/introducing.rst

 Linux and BSD use different naming conventions for devices.
 Some examples for illustration;

-* Linux ethernet interfaces begin with :file:`eth`, while BSD interface names indicate the name of the driver used to make the device function.
-An ethernet interface named :file:`re0` indicates it uses the Realtek :file:`re` driver.
+* Linux Ethernet interfaces begin with :file:`eth`, while BSD interface names indicate the name of the driver used to make the device function.
+An Ethernet interface named :file:`re0` indicates it uses the Realtek :file:`re` driver.
 One advantage of this convention is the easy ability to find the respective man page.
 For the `re` driver issuing :command:`man 4 re` will open the man page for the `re`